gvwilson/sensibleadventures/wrestler/wrestler.md

 She shrugs and focuses on her beer.
-She used to find his endless need to prove himself amusing, but lately---
+She used to find his endless need to prove himself amusing, but lately...

-The Goose rolls over,
-gets his feet under him,
+Goose rolls over and gets his feet under him.
-and launches himself at Walker, a steel hunting knife in his hand.
+He launches himself at Walker, a steel hunting knife in his hand.
 Without thinking,
 Torvane *reaches* across the room.